Conversion rate is one of the most well-known and essential metrics to measure eCommerce store success.

 Like some of the high-ticket products, the cars, and auto parts industry saw a rise in sales during the pandemic.

-Some statistics to know:
+Some eCommerce benchmark metrics to know:

 61% of consumers are open to buying cars online after the pandemic.